top of page

 With everything prepped, it's time to cook!
 The Ninja pressure cooker speeds up the process while enhancing the flavors.

-1. Add the Vegetables to the pot: diced onion, garlic, carrots, potatoes and celery.
+1. Add the Vegetables to the Pot: Start with the diced onion, garlic, carrots, potatoes, and celery.

 3. Add Broth: Next, pour in the chicken bone broth.
 A high-quality broth will make all the difference in flavor.
 Don’t forget the bay leaves.